The heat can be deadly. On the hottest days, experts recommend being careful if you plan to spend time outside, and rescheduling strenuous activities.

 Five Tips for Keeping Cool:

-- Take it slow and easy with athletic activity and working outdoors – Postpone athletic activity during high heat and humidity.
+Postpone athletic activity or outdoor work during high heat and humidity.
 Limit outdoor activities to the morning and evening.
 Drinking sports beverages can replace lost salt and minerals when you sweat.
 However, those on low-salt diets should check with their doctor before drinking sports beverages.
 If you work outdoors, in addition to drinking plenty of liquids and dressing appropriately, pace yourself and take frequent short breaks in the shade.

 Be a good neighbor